This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Biliary colic is severe pain in your upper abdomen caused by a gallbladder problem.
-Your gallbladder stores bile, which helps digest (break down) the fats that you eat.
-Biliary colic happens when something blocks the duct that moves bile out of the gallbladder.
+Your gallbladder stores bile, which helps break down the fats that you eat.

 - You have a fever.